mcwilliamson/markwilliamson-webtest/README.md

 Service Installation
 ====================
+Download the source code.
+If downloaded as a ZIP, please unzip the file.

 Navigate to the folder containing the source code (which will contain the mvnw file and .mvn folder) - we'll refer to this as <base_source_code_folder>.

 Run: